shushcat/modernphilosophy/modernphilosophy.markdown

-(From II.viii.13---_How secondary Qualities produce their ideas_) After the same manner that the ideas of these original qualities are produced in us, we may conceive that the ideas of **secondary** qualities are also produced, viz.
-By the operation of insensible particles on our senses. ...
+(From II.viii.13---_How secondary Qualities produce their ideas_) After the same manner that the ideas of these original qualities are produced in us, we may conceive that the ideas of **secondary** qualities are also produced, viz. by the operation of insensible particles on our senses. ...
 [L]et us suppose at present that, the different motions and figures, bulk and number, of such particles, affecting the several organs of our senses, produce in us those